egonlang/egonlang/LANGUAGE.md

 let result: number = {
     let n = 5;

-    n * n
- };
+    { n * n } // Wrapped in a block expression that will return `n * n` };
 ```

 #### If/Else Expressions

-If/Else can be written as expressions
+If/Else can be written as expressions it's then/else blocks are block expressions.

 ```
 const is = true;